RIT-MDRC/Catbot/.github/ISSUE_TEMPLATE/mechanical-task.md

 MM/DD/YYYY

 # Requirements
-- Is there a strict dimension that this part need to meet? if so, what?
+- Is there a strict dimension that this feature need to meet? if so, what?
+- How will this be manufactured? and What material is used?
+(3d print? molded? welded?)
+- How will this feature be assembled? (with relative to other part's assembly steps)
-- What other parts are going to interact with this new part(s)?
+- What other parts are going to interact with this feature?
 - How much force will be applied to this part? and from where?
-- What are some failure point of this part when stress tested?
+- What are some failure point of this feature when stress tested?
 - How will this part going to mitigate these failure points?
-- What should the tolerance be on each connection point?
+- What should the tolerance be on each connection/interaction point?

 # Final part information

 ## Module
 - [ ] Leg
 - [ ] Hip
 - [ ] Chassis
 - [ ] Pneumatics

-# File and weight
+## File and weight
 > copy if multiple

 Part ID: #X